OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 </div>

-The map on the left clearly indicates that most of the sampling points are basically in the plain area and the hills are systematically under-sampled.
+The map on the left clearly indicates that most of the sampling points are basically preferentially located in the plain area, while the hillands are systematically under-sampled.
 This we can also cross-check by reading the description of the dataset in @Bohner2008Hamburg:

 - the Ebergotzen soil survey points focus on agricultural land only,
 - no objective sampling design has been used, hence some points are clustered,

-This is also clearly visible from the _feature map_ plot where one part of the feature space seem to completely omitted from sampling:
+This is also clearly visible from the _feature map_ plot where one part of the feature space seem to be completely omitted from sampling:

 ```r